 We stayed in Central Havana and used the latter option quite often.
 When hailing taxis, be sure to negotiate the price up front.
 Most taxis will try to raise the fare a bit if they recognize that you are not local.

-As you can see, there are a lot of things to keep in mind when planning for a trip to Cuba.
-But with this post (and the downloadable checklist above), you should not have any trouble!
+As you can see, there are a lot of things to keep in mind when planning an independent trip to Cuba.
+But with this post (and the downloadable checklist below), you should not have any trouble!

 Cuba has a special place in my heart – I’ve never felt more welcomed by strangers in any other place I’ve visited.
 I highly encourage you to interact with the locals as much as possible when you visit Cuba.
 Allot some free time in your schedule just to do this.
 I’m certain you’ll feel as enchanted as I do with this island if you do.